fehler/ux-foundations/ux-foundations-outline.md

 Foreword
 --------

-Think about who could write a foreword.
-A foreword helps give the book a seal of approval and it's useful for spreading the word.
+A foreword helps give the book a seal of approval and it’s useful for spreading the word.
+(I could ask Brad Frost…?)

+Whoever we approach we should stress that everything in the book is drawn from 15 years of teaching that has been informed by 25 years of hands-on experience in industry.

+We should maybe also mention that I'm a Senior Fellow of the UK's Higher Education Academy (SFHEA), i.e. that my teaching has been recognised as world class.

 - - -